Camden County Cultural and Heritage Commission

 Through funding provided by the New Jersey Historical Commission, the Camden County Cultural & Heritage Commission at Camden County College provides limited funding to grassroots 501(c)(3) history organizations within Camden County which successfully apply.

 Special Request Grants

 The Cultural & Heritage Commission maintains a limited portion of its budget for special requests.
-Special requests are for those situations in which a Camden County non-profit arts or history organization has never before applied to the grant program and/or due to extenuating circumstances was unable to meet the deadline or requirements… A Special Request application can take the form of a simple letter to the Commission describing the organization and the program or event for which funds are being sought.
+Special requests are for those situations in which a Camden County non-profit arts or history organization has never before applied to the grant program and/or due to extenuating circumstances was unable to meet the deadline or requirements.
 An organization can only receive a Special Request grant once, and future funding from the Commission must be sought through one of its other granting programs.
 The maximum amount that may be requested through a Special Request is $1,000.
-Special Request letters should be emailed to Karen Nicholson: firstname.lastname@example.org.
+The application for Special Request Grants may be found here.
+Completed applications should be emailed to Karen Nicholson: firstname.lastname@example.org.

 All programs and services of the Camden County Cultural & Heritage Commission at Camden County College are available to every resident of Camden County regardless of limitations.
 The Camden County Cultural & Heritage Commission at Camden County College does not discriminate on the basis of disability and makes all reasonable accommodation, at all campus facilities to provide access to all.
 The Camden County Cultural & Heritage Commission at Camden County College does not discriminate on the basis of disability in admission or access to, treatment of, or employment in, its services, programs, and/or other activities.
 Upon request, accommodation will be provided to allow individuals with disabilities to participate in the CCC&HC services, programs, and activities.